My Hair Background

 Every day, I flip my head over for a few minutes and give my scalp a good massage.
 It can feel silly to do this but flipping your head over gets the blood flowing to your scalp which helps promote hair growth!
+There is also a nice handheld scalp massager you can use if you dont want to use your own hands.
 I’m not 100% sure if my hairs been growing because of this technique but I will say that it feels really good so I continue to do it anyway.

 Daily Vitamins + Biotin.

 A lot of people will tell you that you just need to always eat healthily but if I’m being honest, I don’t always eat super healthy.
 Guilty.
 So every morning, I take a daily vitamin and a biotin supplement.
 Most daily vitamins do have some Biotin in them but I take a separate Biotin supplement for an extra boost.
 Biotin is great for healthy hair!